tidwall/btree/README.md

-### This is a experimental branch of that enables generics.
+### This is a experimental branch that enables generics.
 Requires Go 1.18 and above.

 # btree